 Section 7 Flowchart (IWSRCC) – The Council has developed a flowchart to guide practitioners in determining whether a project proposal is a water resources project subject to Section 7.

-BLM Distance Learning Webinars (This is a 12-module course covering history, policies, management and monitoring of WSRs.
-You are required to register (free) and log in to view for these courses.)
+Below is one of a 13-module course covering history, policies, management and monitoring of WSRs.
+Registration is required (at no charge) to view them.

-BLM Distance Learning Webinars (This is a 12-module course covering history, policies, management and monitoring of WSRs.
-You are required to register (free) and log in to view for these courses.)
+Below is one of a 13-module course covering history, policies, management and monitoring of WSRs.
+Registration is required (at no charge) to view them.

-BLM Distance Learning Webinars (This is a 12-module course covering history, policies, management and monitoring of WSRs.
-You are required to register (free) and log in to view for these courses.)
+Below is one of a 13-module course covering history, policies, management and monitoring of WSRs.
+Registration is required (at no charge) to view them.

 (Video: April 1, 2024) Video Chronicles Florida Community's Success Protecting Wekiva River